 The Public-Private Partnership Law Review: Senegal

-Senegal is a leader among West African countries with regard to public-private partnerships (PPPs), having already put in place important projects for both service management and infrastructure development.
-PPPs are governed in Senegal mainly by Law 2006-16 amending Law No. 65-51 of 19 July 1965 on the Obligations of the Administration Code, Law 2014-09 of 20/02/2014 on partnership contracts (of which a draft bill relating to PPP contracts repeals all its provisions), Decree No. 2014-1212 of 22 September 2014 on the Public Procurement Code as amended by Decree No. 2020-22 of 7 January 2020 and Decree No. 2020-876 of 25 March 2020.
+Senegal is a leader among West African countries with regard to public–private partnerships (PPPs), having already put in place important projects for both service management and infrastructure development.
+PPPs are governed in Senegal mainly by Law No. 2021-01 of 22 February 2021 on public–private partnership contracts (the PPP Law) and its Decree No. 2021-1443 of October 27, 2021, implementing the provisions of the PPP Law.
 This legislation establishes the regime governing the preparation, procurement, execution and control of contracts concluded by legal persons to meet their needs for performing work and purchasing supplies or services, as well as the award and control of contracts participation in the execution of a public service.

 However, there are special procedures for awarding public contracts on the basis of a legislative derogation.
-This is the case for Law No. 2014-09 of 20 February 2014 regarding Public-Private Partnerships (PPP Law) and its implementing Decree No. 2015-386 dated 20 March 2015, which provide for other contractual conditions owing to the fact that it is the co-contractor of the administration that finances and operates the constructed structure for a time before transferring ownership to the administration.
+This is the case for the PPP Law and its implementing Decree No. 2021-1443 dated 27 October 2021, which provide for other contractual conditions owing to the fact that it is the co-contractor of the administration that finances and operates the constructed structure for a time before transferring ownership to the administration.

 This Law applies to partnership contracts entered into by the State, a local authority, a public body, an agency, a majority public corporation, a national corporation and any other body or corporation of public law, and the associations formed by these people . . .
-The provisions of this Act apply to all sectors of economic and social life, with the exception of sectors subject to special regulation, including the energy, mining and telecommunications sectors.
+The provisions of this Law apply to public–private partnership contracts, concluded in all sectors of economic and social life, with the exception of [exhaustive list of unauthorised sectors that includes energy, mines and telecommunications].

 The year in review

-Senegal is about to introduce a new legal framework applicable to PPPs, which will be a major event.
-The draft law relating to PPP contracts was adopted by the Council of Ministers on 23 December 2020, and transmitted to the National Assembly on 31 December 2020 for adoption.
-This will be followed by the promulgation of the aforementioned law by the President as well as its publication in the Official Gazette for its entry into force.
+Senegal has introduced a new legal framework applicable to PPPs, which is a major event.
+The draft law relating to PPP contracts was adopted by the Council of Ministers on 23 December 2020 and transmitted to the National Assembly on 31 December 2020 for adoption.
+This was followed by the promulgation of the aforementioned law by the President as well as its publication in the Official Gazette for its entry into force.

-This draft law on PPP contracts and its implementing decree will repeal all the provisions resulting from the PPP regulations in force.
-This is at least what its Article 57 on the final provisions provides in the following terms: 'Are repealed, the provisions of Law n° 2014-09 of February 20, 2014, amended by Law n° 2015-03 of February 12, 2015, the provisions of Law n° 2004-14 of March 1, 2004 instituting the Council of Infrastructures'.
+The new Law on PPP contracts and its implementing decree repeals all of the provisions resulting from the PPP regulations in force.
+This is at least what its Article 57 on the final provisions provides in the following terms:

 i Types of public–private partnership